The following patent was granted by

 other available computer system.

-the Kiosks at the various consulates, or other official visa
+present in the Kiosks at the various consulates, or other

-issuing stations.
-This component is used to issue the
+official visa issuing stations.
+This component is used to

-Visitor-Visa card 400 to a valid visa applicant.
-The card
+issue the Visitor-Visa card 400 to a valid visa applicant.

-dispenser 7a component includes a physically secure safe
+The card dispenser 7a component includes a physically secure

 similar to a bank's ATM's cash dispenser.
 Physical security